yrmvgh/yiufcrawl/README.md

     * Throw Flame has been removed from spell books.
 Monsters still cast it, but the player can't.
 Instead, Flame Tongue has been slightly enhanced to fill that void.
 Not much of a void, since I hardly used it anyway.
 Magma Bolt has been put in the Flames Book as a level 5 spell alongside Fireball.

-* Potions and wands of heal wounds
+* Potions of heal wounds
     * easy mode: heals 100% of max hp
     * normal mode: heals 50% of max hp (minimum of 20 points)
     * hard mode: heals 25% of max hp (minimum of 20 points)

-    * wands of heal wounds take from 2 to 20 turns to execute successfully, depending on evocations, and may be interrupted by monsters (making them almost useless during combat).
+* Wands of heal wounds
+    * heal based on evocations skill
+    * always take 2 turns, uninterruptable

 * Recharge scrolls
     * less common, but fully recharge the wand.
+    * each time a wand is recharged, it's max charges is cut in half.

 * Potions of magic
     * easy mode: gives 100% magic